zlyczarny/Laser-shooter/readme.md

 node server.js

-##Game Instructions
+## Game Instructions

 Open the game in your browser.

 Enter your name and press Enter to join the game.

-Use the text input to guess the names of other players and earn points.
+Use QR code scanner to scann names of different users.

 Monitor the leaderboard to track your rank.